yasomaru/go-sdk/CONTRIBUTING.md

 Discord (either the public or private Anthropic discord servers) should only be used for logistical coordination or answering questions.
-For transparency and durability, design discussion and decisions should occur in GitHub issues or public steering meetings.
+For transparency and durability, design discussion and decisions should occur in GitHub issues, GitHub discussions, or public steering meetings.

 ### Antitrust considerations

 It is important that the SDK avoids bias toward specific integration paths or providers.
-The antitrust policy below details precise terms that should be avoided to ensure that the evolution and governance of the SDK remain procompetitive.
+The antitrust policy below details precise terms that should be adhered to in order to ensure that the evolution and governance of the SDK remain procompetitive.

-A note to readers: this policy was drafted in consultation with counsel, and so uses terms like 'Steering Committee', which may be confusing in the context of other 'steering committees' for model context protocol.
+A note to readers: this policy was drafted in consultation with counsel, and so uses terms like 'Steering Committee', which may be confusing in the context of other 'steering committees' for the Model Context Protocol.
 In the context here, 'Steering Committee' means the set of Approvers, who are able to approve pull requests and/or make administrative changes to the project.